 Add the sourdough starter, water, flour, honey, and salt to a large bowl.
 Stir with a spoon to combine.

-Then knead the dough with your hands until well mixed, about 5 minutes.
-Cover the bowl with a damp towel or plastic bag and rest for 30 minutes.
+Knead the dough with your hands until well mixed, about 5 minutes.
+Cover the bowl with a damp towel or plastic bag and let rest for 30 minutes.

 Stretch and fold the dough.
 Rest for another 30 minutes.